Canon 1D Mark IV vs Nikon D7000

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark IV and the D7000 have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark IV and the D7000 have been discontinued, but can regularly be found used on ebay.
 The D7000 was replaced by the Nikon D7100, while the 1D Mark IV does not have a direct successor.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark IV or the Nikon D7000 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D Mark IV: